Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 Nouns can name things:

 Things might include intangible things, such as concepts, activities, or processes.
-Some might even be hypothetical or imaginary things.
+Some are hypothetical or imaginary things.

 shoe